rosedj1/CMSOfficeHours/Programming/ROOT/PyROOT.md

 new_tree = t.CloneTree(10)
 new_tree = t.CloneTree(-1, "fast") # Clone all events quickly.

-# If you clone a TTree, you can turn off a branch so it doesn't get cloned.
+# You can turn off a TTree branch so it doesn't get cloned.
 tree.SetBranchStatus("eventWeight", 0)
 # Or turn off all branches and then turn on (1) the ones you want.
 tree.SetBranchStatus("*", 0)
 tree.SetBranchStatus("eventWeight", 1)
+# Then clone the TTree.
 ```

 #### Make a new TTree and store values inside